Prehistoric Italy: Sicily

 Belonging to a western (Iberian-Sardinian) type is the Bell Beaker culture known from sites on the northwestern and southwestern coasts of Sicily, previously occupied by the Conca d'Oro culture, while in the late Bronze Age there are signs in northeastern Sicily of cultural osmosis with the people of the peninsula that led to the appearance of Proto-Villanovan culture at Milazzo, perhaps linked to the arrival of Sicels.

 The nearby Aeolian Islands hosted the flourishing of the Capo Graziano and Milazzo cultures in the Bronze Age, and subsequently that of Ausonio (divided into two phases, I and II).

 Palma Campania culture

-Palma Campania culture takes shape at the end of the third millennium BC and is representative of the Early Bronze Age of Campania.
-It owes its name to the locality of Palma Campania where the first findings were made.
+The Palma Campania culture took shape at the end of the third millennium BCE and represents the Early Bronze Age of Campania.
+It is named for the locality of Palma Campania where the first findings were made.

-Many villages of this culture were buried under volcanic ash after an eruption of the Mount Vesuvius that took place in the 2000 BC or shortly later.
+Many villages belonging to this culture were buried under volcanic ash after an eruption of Mount Vesuvius that took place around or after 2000 BCE.